 Grayson Lookner has the vision to bring this state further.

-The coronavirus pandemic has only exposed how inadequate our profit-driven healthcare system truly is in the face of a public health emergency.
+The coronavirus pandemic has exposed how inadequate our profit-driven healthcare system truly is in the face of a public health emergency.
 Grayson believes in a single-payer, universal healthcare system in which every person can get treatment regardless of their ability to pay.
-He helped on the Medicaid expansion campaign, and will work to regulate pharmaceutical companies.
-He also supports Senator Troy Jackson's efforts to allow the importation of low-cost medications from Canada.
-He also sees the need for paid sick time, and will support any legislation that moves the State in that direction.
+The state should be paying for free or low-cost COVID19 testing throughout Maine as the economy opens back up.

 Housing is a human right, and Maine is the 9th least affordable state in which to rent.
 Portland is the epicenter of the crisis in housing and homelessness.
 Grayson supports building more public housing, reining in online short term rentals to only owner occupied units, and enacting stronger protections for tenants in order to keep a roof over the head of everyone who calls Maine home.